 Black-bellied Whistling-Duck Dendrocygna autumnalis

 The first county record of Black-bellied Whistling-Duck was a single bird reported by Carole Adams on 3 May 2003 that remained through 14 May that year (Pranty, 2003).
 They remained very scarce in the area until 2010 when their abundance skyrocketed.
-To provide some context of their rarity, there were local birders that had been birding over 30 years here and saw their first in May 2007.
-Indeed, the same flock of 17 on 10 May 2007 at Hanna Park provided my first county record.
+To provide some context of their rarity prior to 2010, there were local birders that had been birding over 30 years here and saw their first in May 2007.
+A rare flock of seventeen birds on 10 May 2007 at Hanna Park provided my first county record.
 Back then, they were recorded every couple of years during migration at (of all places) Nassau Sound / Big Bird Island area.
 Beginning around 2010, I started seeing very small groups passing through M&M Dairy in early May, and from 2012 on they have been regular throughout the summer at the Lem Turner spray fields where they are now actually breeding.
 There is one verifiable winter record of four ducks on the Intracoastal Waterway under the Atlantic Boulevard bridge on 20 December 2015.

-They also make periodic appearances at the pond off Perdue Road, but the best place to find them in Duval County is the Lem Turner spot.
+They also make periodic appearances at Perdue Pond Wildlife Area, but the best place to find them in Duval County is the Lem Turner spot.
 Heading north on Lem Turner from I-295, pull off on the shoulder just as you pass Lannie Road (there’s a stop light there).
 Scope the fields to the west; there are distant ponds and the ducks move back and forth.
 You’ll most likely only get flight shots or silhouettes, and the evening is usually best.
-It’s worth a quick scan of the fields behind you as well (east side), as I’ve seen them out walking around there in the company of Ibis and Cattle Egret.
+It’s worth a quick scan of the fields behind you as well (east side), as I’ve seen them out walking around there in the company of ibis and Cattle Egret.

 Fulvous Whistling-Duck Dendrocygna bicolor

-There are just a handful of Fulvous Whistling-Duck records in Duval County, with a 26 year gap between observations at one point.
+There are just a handful of Fulvous Whistling-Duck records in Duval County, with a twenty-six year gap between observations at one point.
 The first record is of seven observed offshore of Mayport on 30 August 1965 (Stevenson & Anderson, 1994).
-Other early records are from 1971 (R. Clark), 15 flying north on 6 September 1975 (Edscorn, 1976), and “numbers” of them 24 January 1976 – 20 miles offshore of Mayport.
-On 22 February 1988, Peggy Powell observed 3 at Mayport (Ogden, 1988) and it was more than a quarter century before they were reported again in the county.
+Other early records are from 1971 (R. Clark), fifteen flying north on 6 September 1975 (Edscorn, 1976), and “numbers” of them 24 January 1976 – twenty miles offshore of Mayport.
+On 22 February 1988, Peggy Powell observed three at Mayport (Ogden, 1988) and it was more than a quarter century before they were reported again in the county.

-Twenty-six years passed after Peggy’s report, when on 21 May 2014 a group of 12 Fulvous Whistling-Ducks were reported at M&M Dairy, stayed for 3 days, and disappeared.
+Twenty-six years passed after Peggy’s report, when on 21 May 2014 a group of twelve Fulvous Whistling-Ducks were reported at M&M Dairy, stayed for three days, and disappeared.
 They (of course) showed up when I was in Minnesota on business and I was afraid I’d miss them.
-I can recall heading to the dairy straight from the airport and I managed to see them in fading afternoon light with my binoculars; fortunately they remained through the next morning where I could observe them at length through the scope.
+I can recall heading to the dairy straight from the airport and I managed to see them in fading afternoon light with my binoculars.
+Fortunately they remained through the next morning where I could observe them properly and at length through a scope.

-About one month later on 21 June 2014, 6 were recorded from nearby Autumn Point subdivision along the retention pond.
-This group also was also only seen for 3 days before moving on.
+About one month later on 21 June 2014, six were recorded from nearby Autumn Point subdivision along the retention pond.
+This group also was also only seen for three days before moving on.
 Same birds?
 Who knows, but it’s likely.
 It will be interesting to see if they become more regular in the coming years like the Black-bellied Whistling-Ducks.

 Greater White-fronted Goose Anser albifrons